Can a Construction Worker Get Compensated for Being Injured on the Job in Texas?

 Construction can be a dangerous industry, a fact evidenced by the high number of deaths and injuries reported annually to the Occupational Safety and Health Administration (OSHA).
 While nothing can take back an accident that has already happened, know that you have a right to seek compensation if you were injured while performing your job duties.
-Depending on the circumstances, an injured construction worker may be able to get compensated by filing a claim for workers' compensation or by suing the person who caused the injury.
-If you, your spouse, or one of your family members was seriously hurt while working on a construction site in Texas, you should speak with an experienced Houston personal injury attorney of QueenanLaw about getting compensated for your medical bills and other financial losses.
+Depending on the circumstances, an injured construction worker may be able to get compensated by filing a claim for workers’ compensation or by suing the person who caused the injury.
+If you, your spouse, or one of your family members was seriously hurt while working on a construction site in Texas, you should speak with an experienced Arlington TX personal injury lawyer of QueenanLaw about getting compensated for your medical bills and other financial losses.

 When Can You Sue Your Employer for a Workplace Injury in Texas?